Delaware River Joint Toll Bridge Commission: Bridges

-The Riverton–Belvidere Bridge is a bridge crossing the Delaware River, connecting Belvidere, New Jersey in the east with Riverton, Pennsylvania in the west.
-There is no toll for crossing on either side; tolls were abolished by the Joint Commission for the Elimination of Toll Bridges in 1929.
+The Riverton–Belvidere Bridge is a bridge crossing the Delaware River, connecting Belvidere, New Jersey in the east with the Riverton section of Lower Mount Bethel Township, Pennsylvania in the west.
+There is no toll for crossing on either side; the Joint Commission abolished tolls for the Elimination of Toll Bridges in 1929.
 The bridge is 653 feet (199 m) long, holding a load of 8 short tons (16,000 lb) of traffic from County Route 620 Spur (Water Street) in Belvidere to former Pennsylvania Route 709 on the Riverton side.